Teachings of the Eagle Feather, Part 15

 These Grandfather Teachings, kept safe for thousands of years by countless generations of Medicine People of the the Anishinaabe Peoples, are passed down orally and from the sacred birch bark scrolls that still exist today.

-Today's blog story features not only an eagle feather ring set of my own making but also a powerful canvas of the late Odaawaa-Ojibwe artist Randy Trudeau from Manitoulin Island, Ontario.
+Today's blog story features not only two silver eagle feather ring sets of my own making but also a powerful canvas of the late Odaawaa-Ojibwe artist Randy Trudeau from Manitoulin Island, Ontario.
 The painting, which he created in 1990, is titled "The Young Warrior and His Vision."

 Randy Trudeau (Randolph Clement Trudeau - April 30, 1954 – November 2, 2013) was a second generation Woodland/Anishinaabe artist of Odaawaag-Ojibweg background, born on Manitoulin Island in Ontario.
 His traditional name was Shkaabewis, which means Ceremonial Helper, or Messenger/Pipe Bearer.
 His lyrical artistic style was unexampled and he had his own unique method of depicting spirit beings.
 Randy Trudeau was a storyteller very strong in his history and in Anishnaabemowin (the language).
 Randy was a lifelong teacher and will be forever remembered through his art and trough his students.²

-> Click here to view details of the ring set
+> Click here to view details of the above ring set

 Migizi, the Bald Eagle, symbolizes in our culture virtues like courage and pre-knowledge and is therefore emblematic of leadership.
 The Anishinaabeg regard Migizi as gimishoomisinaan, our Grandfather, and a special messenger of GICHI-MANIDOO, the Supreme Spirit Being of the Universe.
 His sacred feathers, which are animated by his vision, strength, and courage, have always been used as offerings and as decorations for ceremonial costumes and regalia.
 To be given an Eagle feather is one of the greatest honors to receive because it recognizes achievement and great acts or deeds.